LUBE INDUSTRIES Srl Via dell’industria, 4 - Treia (MC) - Italy

 This product sheet complies with the provisions of Legislative Decree No. 206 of September 6, 2005 "Consumer Code".

-22 mm thick door made of an MDF wood fiber panel (compliant with US EPA TSCA Title VI) lacquered in matte or brushed gloss.
+Door, 22 mm thick, consisting of an MDF wood fiber panel (compliant with US EPA TSCA Title VI), matte lacquered or brushed glossy lacquered.

 Applied frontally to the door, horizontal or vertical.

-22 mm thick door made of an MDF wood fiber panel (compliant with US EPA TSCA Title VI) melamine-coated on both sides, edged and super matte lacquered with excimer technology.
-The back is lacquered in matching color with a 10 gloss micro-textured finish with a slightly embossed surface.
+Door panel 22 mm thick, made of an MDF wood fiber panel (compliant with US EPA TSCA Title VI) lacquered with a vintage metal-effect finish.

 Applied frontally to the door, horizontal or vertical.

-22 mm thick door made of an MDF wood fiber panel (compliant with US EPA TSCA Title VI) lacquered with a pearlescent effect.
+Door panel 22 mm thick made of MDF wood fiber board (compliant with US EPA TSCA Title VI) lacquered with a semi-gloss vintage brushed-effect finish.

-Pearlescent effect surfaces require careful attention, especially during the product cleaning phase.
-It is recommended to use mild detergents that do not damage or compromise the painted surface finish.
+Brushed-effect surfaces require careful maintenance, especially during the product cleaning phase.
+The use of mild detergents is recommended so as not to damage or compromise the painted surface finish.

 Applied frontally to the door, horizontal or vertical.

-22 mm thick door made of an MDF wood fiber panel (compliant with US EPA TSCA Title VI) with a textured lacquered finish.
+Cabinet door, 22 mm thick, made of MDF wood fiber panel (compliant with US EPA TSCA Title VI), lacquered with oxidized liquid metal.

-Textured surfaces require careful attention, especially during the product cleaning phase.
-It is recommended to use mild detergents that do not damage or compromise the painted finish.
+The metal-effect surfaces require careful care, especially when cleaning the product.
+The use of mild detergents that do not damage or compromise the painted surface finish is recommended.

 Applied frontally to the door, horizontal or vertical.